Gabrli/EasyCNN/README.md

 # EasyCNN - Easy Creating and Visualizing CNN Model

-EasyCNN it's liblary enabling quick creating, training and visualizing convolutional models (CNN).
+EasyCNN is a Python library designed to simplify the creation, training, and visualization of convolutional neural networks (CNNs).
+It provides an intuitive interface for deep learning enthusiasts and developers who want to work with CNN models without the complexity often associated with neural network frameworks.

 ## Features

-- Easy definition of CNN layers
+- Straightforward definition of CNN layers with intuitive syntax
-- Training and evolution models
+- Streamlined training and model evolution capabilities
-- Visualization of the model structure
+- Visual representation of model architecture
-- 15 ready to easy and quick use the most popular presets of keras applications
+- 15 pre-configured popular Keras application models ready for immediate use
-- Easy and quick coversion keras file to onnx
+- Seamless conversion of Keras models to ONNX format